ThinerDAS/xixi-zk/README.md

 # Reproducibility test

-(Update : moved `core` folder inside `guest` so that file difference in building environment is minimize)
+I have moved `core` folder inside `guest` so that file difference in building environment is minimized.

+From now on the guest image file should be stable and reproducible and hardly change even when other code change.

+You can build yourself and compare your image ID with the following value:

 ```
 $ r0vm --id --elf xixi_verifier.bin